Recreational fishers and white spot disease

 To reduce the likelihood of white spot disease spreading, movement restrictions are in place.
-This means that raw prawns, yabbies and marine worms cannot be removed from the white spot disease restricted area which extends from Caloundra to the New South Wales border (following a line 100 metres off the eastern coasts of Bribie, Moreton and Stradbroke Islands) and west to Ipswich.
+This means raw prawns, yabbies and marine worms cannot be removed from the white spot disease restricted area.
+This extends from Caloundra to the New South Wales border (following a line 100 metres off the eastern coasts of Bribie, Moreton and Stradbroke Islands) and west to Ipswich.

 Crustaceans, other than those exempt, caught in the restricted area must stay within the area, unless they are cooked first, as cooking destroys the virus that causes white spot disease.